bvm/bvm/README.md

      }
    }
    ```
-2. Support for file paths in addition to urls.
+2. Support for file paths everywhere in addition to urls.
 3. `gvm install <url>` - To install a binary at the specified url.
 4. `gvm use <url>` - To use a specific version of a binary globally via a url.
 5. Ability to specify pre & post install commands in the configuration file.
 6. Something similar to `npm run <script-name>`.
 7. Ability to purge any binaries that haven't been run for X days.
 8. Some way for binaries to specify all their version numbers and the ability to get their latest.
+I'm thinking each plugin manifest file may have a url to a global manifest file where all that data is stored.
 9. `gvm uninstall <binary name> <version>` or `gvm uninstall <url>`
-10. Ability for plugins to run some setup commands.
+10. Ability for plugins to run some setup commands after extracting the zip file.
 11. Checksums on paths to ensure downstream binaries stay constant.
+12. `gvm list` - Lists the installed plugins.
+13. `gvm upgrade <binary name>` - Upgrade to the latest version (requires plugins to specify a global manifest)

+## Goals

+1. No centralization—all urls and paths.
+   * Allows for easily distributing approved binaries within an organization.
+   * Easy for binary authors to distribute their applications.
+2. Support different binaries with the same name.